ash-gtx/Bike-Sharing-Assignment/README.md

 3. **Post-Lockdown Strategy:** BoomBikes aims to accelerate revenue post-lockdown, requiring an understanding of post-quarantine bike demand.

 **Objectives:**
 The objectives include predicting significant variables influencing American market shared bike demand, determining the crucial predictors, developing a model to understand demand variations, facilitating adaptive business strategies, and exploring demand dynamics for effective decision-making.
-This case study aims to achieve this goal by building a multivariate linear regression model using the provided  dataset day.
+This case study aims to achieve this goal by building a multivariate linear regression model using the provided  dataset day.csv (attached in github)

 The primary objective is to identify the key variables that significantly influence the prediction of shared bike demand and assess how effectively these variables describe the patterns in bike demands.